 Below here is the abstract of the paper by Dr Laura Way from England.
 To be read at the first day of the international December 2021 Punk Scholars Network conference, 4 December in Amsterdam.
 The day organised by the Dutch PSN affiliate, jointly with the Danish/German PSN affiliate.
+UPDATE: due to the COVID-19 pandemic we had to move our whole Women in Punk event to spring 2022.

 Dr Laura Way, like, eg, Dr Helen Reddington, also participating in the Amsterdam conference, contributes against writing punk women out of punk history in the UK.
 Work like that is needed in the Netherlands as well.